typelevel/Laika/README.md

 * Follow on [Twitter] for release announcements.

-* Create [Issues] here on GitHub for bug reports or enhancement requests.
+* Create [Issues] for bug reports or enhancement requests.

-* Ask questions on [Stackoverflow], tagging with Laika and Scala.
+* Ask questions or share ideas in [Discussions].

 [Manual]: https://planet42.github.io/Laika/index.html